-A period of time during which an artist works in a new location and engages in reflection, research and production of new work.
+A period of time during which an artist works in a new location and engages in reflection, research and financial benefit from what they invent or create. production of new work.
 At King's, artist residencies are collaborative projects between guest Podcast/Vlog artists, academics and students.